-We need your permission for any information to be released.
+We would like to ask your permission for this information about you to be linked to your ELSA survey answers.
 Permission from ELSA participants to use these records will help improve research into retirement, pensions and wellbeing.
 You do not have to give your permission for us to collect this data if you don't want to.

-If you do give your permission, the ELSA research team will pass your name, address, sex, date of birth and National Insurance Number to a government department that will carry out linking your economic data.
-The organisation that carries out the linkage will not be able to see your ELSA study data alongside your name, address, National Insurance number or any other personal information.
+If you do give your permission, the ELSA research team will pass your name, address, sex, date of birth and National Insurance Number to UK statistical authorities that will carry out the linking of your economic data.
+The organisation that carries out the linkage will not be able to see your ELSA study data alongside your name, address, National Insurance number or any other personal identifiers.
+Please read the ELSA privacy notice